Restfulbee37/MC-Paper-Fabric/README.md

 # Minecraft Paper Fabric
 Hybrid Minecraft Server combining both Paper and Fabric using Velocity Proxy.
-It supports Dynmap using one web UI with LiveAtlas and supports multi-paper worlds using the Multiverse Plugin.
+It supports BlueMaps using one web UI for both servers and supports multi-paper worlds using the Multiverse Plugin.

 ## Versions:
  Currently updated for 1.21.5, this may work with other versions of Minecraft assuming plugins and mods are changed accordingly.
 However, they have not been tested.